Standards and Assurance Framework for Ethical AI (SAFE AI) Project

 -

-Enhancing the humanitarian sector's understanding of AI governance frameworks, regulatory standards, and compliance benefits.
-We're creating clear guidelines that apply specifically to humanitarian contexts and align with global best practices.
+The framework will increase the humanitarian sector's understanding of AI regulatory standards and compliance benefits.
+We will create clear guidelines for humanitarian contexts, which align with global best practices.

 -

-Providing practical tools and approaches to evaluate, validate, and improve AI systems.
-Our work helps humanitarian organisations assess AI models for fairness, reliability, and trustworthiness—building confidence for responsible AI adoption across the sector.
+Providing practical tools and approaches to evaluate, validate and improve AI systems.
+Our framework will help humanitarian organisations assess AI models for fairness, reliability and trustworthiness—building confidence for responsible AI adoption across the sector.

 -